February 28, 2022

 Sugar: cannot be reduced or substituted for in the meringue as it is what stabilizes the whipped egg whites.
 Use a fine granulated sugar as it will dissolve more quickly in the curd and meringue.

-Let’s start with the curd, because it can be made ahead of time and stored in an airtight container (I use a mason jar) and poured over the crust when it’s time to make the bars.
+Because it can be made ahead of time and stored in an airtight container, we’ll make the lemon curd first and poured over the crust when it’s time to make the bars.

 To get started, set a bowl with the butter (sliced) and a sieve over it.